How to Choose the Appropriate Hardness of Silicone

 RTV-2 liquid silicone raw materials can be mixed in specific proportions and formulas by combining Part A and Part B to obtain elastic materials with different hardness levels.
 For beginners or those without a hardness tester, it might be challenging to assess the exact hardness of silicone.
 Below is a list of common materials in everyday life along with their hardness levels for your reference.

-silicone hardness
+silicone hardnesssilicone hardness

 Hardness Reference Examples